EMISSIONS MEASUREMENT AND MANAGEMENT

 Oil & Gas Methane Partnership 2.0

 The Oil & Gas Methane Partnership 2.0 (OGMP 2.0) is the United Nations Environment Programme’s measurement-based oil and gas reporting and mitigation framework.
-It has five levels of compliance, with increasing direct measurement requirements and timelines associated to each level.
+It has five levels of compliance, with increasing direct measurement requirements and timelines associated with each level.

 Ovintiv Alignment to OGMP 2.0